totalspectrum/loadp2/readme.txt

                               December 29, 2018
                                   Dave Hein

-Loadp2 will load and execute a P2 binary file.
+Loadp2 will load and execute a P2 binary or ELF file.
 It can be built under Cygwin, MinGW or Linux by running the correpsonding build_xxxxx script file.
 After loading, loadp2 will go into a terminal emulator mode if the -t option was specified.
 The -T option may be used to run the terminal emulator in the PST mode.

 An example of running loadp2 under Cygwin without the terminal emulator is as follows.